 There are 2 basic types of hiring biases: conscious and unconscious.

 Did you know that it is in our nature to lean towards the people that we judge to be similar to us?
 This process is unconscious.
 As it takes place behind the curtains we are completely unaware of it.
 Something so simple, such as the favorite movie of the job candidate can sway us to consider hiring them before the other candidates.

 What’s even more surprising, most of the recruiters form their opinion of candidates during the first 10 seconds of meeting them in person.

-In some instances, an unconscious bias can have a negative impact.
+In some instances, unconscious bias can have a negative impact.
 We can see something in the candidate’s CV that we personally dislike and already be halfway to making the decision not to hire the candidate, even before we meet them.

-There is also a conscious part of bias.
+There is also a conscious type of bias.
 This one is easy to understand.
 Some recruiters tend to make hiring decisions basing them on the previous experience they had with a job candidate, as they might have met them at university, school, or previous company.
 Doing business with people who you know feels a lot safer than hiring someone whom you don’t have any previous experience with.

 4 ways to avoid bias in recruitment